Contact the Fermilab Saturday Morning Physics team.

 Elliott McCrory, Fermilab – Co-Chair

 Dr. McCrory is a Senior Scientist at Fermilab and has worked here since 1986.
 He received his PhD in particle physics from Duke University where he split his time among experiments at Fermilab, at SLAC and at Brookhaven Lab.
-He studied as an undergraduate at Tufts University.
+He studied physics and engineering (and was in the Beelzebubs) as an undergraduate at Tufts University.

 Find out more about Elliott.